ZenWave360/zenwave-sdk/plugins/asyncapi-ops/README.md

 - **Partitions**: required by the provider.
 If AsyncAPI omits `partitions`, the generator renders `var.default_partitions`.
 If that variable is also `null`, Terraform fails at plan time — you must set `default_partitions`.
 - **Replication factor**: required by the provider, but the provider accepts `-1` to delegate to the broker.
 If AsyncAPI omits `replicas`, the generator renders `coalesce(var.default_replication_factor, -1)`, which falls back to the broker cluster default when the variable is unset.
 - **Topic config**: follows `AsyncAPI → var.default_topic_config → broker default`.
 If the resulting map is empty, the generator renders `null` so the provider treats the setting as unset.
+- **ACLs**: broker ACLs are rendered with `kafka_acl` for topic, group, and transactional-id resources.
+Transactional-id prefixes use `resource_type = "TransactionalID"` and `resource_pattern_type_filter = "Prefixed"`.
+Schema Registry permissions are not rendered by this template because they are not Kafka broker ACLs.

 #### `TerraformConfluent` (`confluentinc/confluent`)